 \section{Abstract}

-The theory of Newton-Okounkov bodies is a generalization of that of Newton polytopes for toric varieties, and it gives a systematic method of constructing toric degenerations of projective varieties.
-In this paper, we study Newton-Okounkov bodies of Schubert varieties from the theory of cluster algebras.
-We construct Newton-Okounkov bodies using specific valuations which generalize extended g-vectors in cluster theory, and discuss how these bodies are related to string polytopes and Nakashima-Zelevinsky polytopes.
+The theory of Newton--Okounkov bodies is a generalization of that of Newton polytopes for toric varieties, and it gives a systematic method of constructing toric degenerations of projective varieties.
+In this paper, we study Newton--Okounkov bodies of Schubert varieties from the theory of cluster algebras.
+We construct Newton--Okounkov bodies using specific valuations which generalize extended g-vectors in cluster theory, and discuss how these bodies are related to string polytopes and Nakashima--Zelevinsky polytopes.